jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/vim-motions.md

 [type these literally, see <>]

-## 6. Text object selection                        object-select text-objects
+## 6. Text Object Selection Object-select Text-objects
                                                 v_a v_i

 This is a series of commands that can only be used while in Visual mode or